Neymar: 2018: World Cup disappointment

-Neymar was rushed back prior to the 2018 World Cup in Russia following his injury in February with PSG.
-In May 2018, he was named in Tite's final 23-man squad for the 2018 World Cup in Russia.
-On 3 June 2018, he made his international comeback after a three-month absence from a foot injury and scored a goal in a 2–0 win over Croatia in a friendly match at Anfield.
-His playing style was not quite the same as he appeared to be avoiding physical contact entirely rather than simply trying to draw fouls.
-The following week, he became Brazil's joint-third highest goalscorer alongside Romário when he scored his 55th international goal in a 3–0 friendly win over Austria.
+In Brazil's opening match at the World Cup against Switzerland, Neymar was noted as their main threat, which was proved by him being fouled 10 times during the match.
+This was the most fouls a player had suffered in a World Cup match since Alan Shearer against Tunisia in 1998, who was fouled 11 times.
+Switzerland were able to limit Neymar throughout the match, with it ending a 1–1 draw.
 In Brazil's second World Cup match, played against Costa Rica at the Krestovsky Stadium, Saint Petersburg, on 22 June, Neymar scored the team's second goal in injury time as Brazil won 2–0.
 The goal, his 56th for Brazil, took him third in the all-time scoring chart behind only Pelé and Ronaldo.
 On 2 July, Neymar scored his second goal of the World Cup in a 2–0 win over Mexico in the last 16, while also assisting Roberto Firmino for his goal.

 After the Mexico game, BBC Sport wrote that despite Neymar's "good performances" coming up top in several statistics at the World Cup, "there is still a sense that he remains widely unpopular among neutrals" due to his "petulance and the play-acting".
 Meanwhile, Brazilian newspaper O Globo wrote that "Neymar has charmed Brazil, but annoyed the whole world".
 On 6 July, Brazil were eliminated after losing 2–1 against Belgium in the quarter-finals, with Neymar denied an injury time equaliser by a finger-tip save from Belgium goalkeeper Thibaut Courtois.